reidmorrison/semantic_logger/docs/api.md

 # Perform trace level logging within the block, even when the default is higher
 SemanticLogger.default_level = :info

-logger.debug 'this will _not_ be logged'
+logger.debug "this will _not_ be logged"

 logger.silence(:trace) do
  logger.debug "this will be logged"